 A bit of a mixture from the charity shops this week.
-I found a little Ridgeway Steelite milk jug with a 1950’s design for £2.00, The Tommy Cooper Joke Book for £1.00, and lastly the Desperate Romantics DVD for £1.50.
+I found a little Ridgeway Steelite milk jug with a 1950’s design, The Tommy Cooper Joke Book, and lastly the Desperate Romantics DVD.

 Ridgway Steelite, Vitreous China Hotel Ware, England, Fanfare

 I’ve been looking for a little milk jug for a few weeks and spotted this one on Wednesday.
 Perfect for evaporated milk to put in our posh coffee on a Sunday.
 Yes, we are classy.

 On trying to date the jug, I noticed that the Fanfare set were stamped with various combinations of Royal Doulton, Steelite, and Ridgway, and found four different logos.
 Mine is above, and there are also these three (none of which mention Ridgway):

 - Steelite, A Member Of The Royal Doulton Group, Made In England, Fanfare